 The narrative portion of the SWPPP may be prepared or updated by an individual that has a working knowledge of erosion prevention and sediment controls, such as a Certified Professional in Erosion and Sediment Control (CPESC).
 The SWPPP must be prepared by a person who, at a minimum, has completed the department's Level II Design Principles for Erosion Prevention and Sediment Control for Construction Sites course.
-Any plans and specifications for any building or structure, including the design of sediment basins or other sediment controls involving structural, hydraulic, hydrologic or other engineering calculations, must be prepared by a licensed professional engineer or landscape architect and stamped and certified in accordance with the Tennessee Code Annotated, Title 62, Chapter 2 (see part I.D above) and the rules of the Tengineering design of sediment basins and other sediment controls must be included in SWPPPs for construction sites involving drainage to an outfall totaling 10 or more acres (see subsection IV.E.3.c below) or 5 or more acres for receiving streams listed as impaired for siltation.
+Any plans and specifications for any building or structure, including the design of sediment basins or other sediment controls involving structural, hydraulic, hydrologic or other engineering calculations, must be prepared by a licensed professional engineer or landscape architect and stamped and certified in accordance with the Tennessee Code Annotated, Title 62, Chapter 2 (see part I.D above) and the rules of the Tennessee Board of Architectural and Engineering Examiners.
+Engineering design of sediment basins and other sediment controls must be included in SWPPPs for construction sites involving drainage to an outfall totaling 5 or more acres (see subsection IV.E.3.c below).

-A licensed professional engineer or landscape architect shall perform quality assurance of erosion prevention and sediment controls by performing site assessments for construction sites involving drainage to an outfall totaling 10 or more acres (see subsection IV.E.3.c below) or 5 or more acres for receiving streams listed as impaired for siltation.
-The site assessments shall be conducted on a monthly basis for projects discharging into impaired or Exceptional Tennessee waters and on a quarterly basis for all other receiving waterbodies.
-Site assessments shall be conducted on a monthly basis on sites with steep slopes.
+A licensed professional engineer or landscape architect shall perform quality assurance of erosion prevention and sediment controls by performing a site assessments.
+The site assessments shall be conducted on a monthly basis.
 As a minimum, site assessments should be performed to verify the functionality and performance of the EPSC measures described in the SWPPP.
 Site assessments should be performed with the site inspector, and should include a review and update (if applicable) of the field SWPPP.
 Quality assurance site assessments shall be documented and the documentation kept with the SWPPP at the site.
 Quality assurance site assessment can take the place of one of the twice weekly inspections requirement from subsection IV.E.8.b below.